loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 Integers are currently also simple, because they are also the size of a word.
-This may however change in the future because it is useful to have access to integers of different sizes, especially so when working in a systems-level language.
+This may however change in the future because it is useful to have access to integers of different sizes, especially when working in a system-level context.
 When integers of different sizes are introduced, memory alignment needs to be taken into consideration.